hhharm/nodejs-mentoring-program-2020/homework-3/README.md

-Simple app to keep User data and update it somehow
+Simple app to keep User data and update it somehow.

 Folder structure:

-(required)
 - data-access

-Everything connected to Data access (layer between models and services)
+connection with DB, etc

 - models

-DB models
+DB models (scheme, model creation)

 - routes

 api highlevel

 - routes / controllers

-detailed api
+detailed request processing

 - services

-business logic
+business logic (used in controller, uses DB models)

-(added by me)
 - types

 *.d.ts

-- configs
-all static data

 Some architecture highlights:
 !
 Folders are split by functions.
 !
 One layer - one consern.
-Data handling, work with routing, business logic are separated and as independed as possible !
-Dependency injection is used
+Data handling, work with routing, business logic are separated and as independed as possible

+And there is very dumb mistakes handling, only req verification and not found are checked.
+Everything else return 500